chili-publish/grafx-documentation/docs/release-notes/index.md

 - You can change the baseline shift of text
 - You can select multiple frames and rotate them together
-- When moving or resizing multiple frames, the selection snaps to other objects

 ### Improvements